IETF-Hackathon/pqc-certificates/readme.md

 NOTE: expired certificates within the artifacts zips will show as failed against the OQS automated testing because there is no flag to `openssl verify` to ignore expiry.
 We recommend uploading certs with very long expiry times -- like 10 years or more -- so that they do not start failing one year from now.

+Also note that for legibility, the main table is filtered to only show the "modern" set of algorithm OIDs as represented it [docs/oids.json].
+Providers which do not provide any of these OIDs will not be shown.

 ## Folder structure of this repo

 The project's directory structure is as follows: